palewire/first-django-admin/docs/index.rst

 - Show how the 0.0.0.0 trick works
 - Explain alternatives, like under your desk, in the cloud, etc.
 - Show how to do it with Heroku maybe?
+- Create users for the reporters
+- Randomly assign records to staff